Portugal’s Vicentine Coast & Algarve

 *Important note: Please check on the European Travel Information and Authorization System (ETIAS) status as once implemented, this will be required to visit any of the 26 Schengen-member countries for tourism, business, medical, or transit.
 This is an additional check on security rather than a visaTour types

-Self-guided: You cycle on your own without a guide or van support and are provided maps, route descriptions, and pre-loaded GPS device or GPS tracks to upload to your own personal device.
+Self-guided: You cycle on your own without a guide or van support and are provided maps, route descriptions, and pre-loaded GPS device or GPS tracks to upload to your device.
 Assistance is a phone call away.

 Guided: You cycle in a group with a guide.
 If you have 8 or more in your group, a support vehicle is provided with no extra charge that will also serve as luggage transfer vehicle.